kesjayaweera/SmartGate_S210/src/web-app/README.md

 ```bash
 docker-compose up --build -d
 ```

+This will build and start the containers in detached mode, meaning they will run in the background.

 ### 4. Run the image as a docker container
 After the image is built and running in detached mode.
 You can enter the container's bash shell by doing: